Ian Black (Estate Of)

-Dr Ian Black is a former Middle East editor, diplomatic editor and European editor for the Guardian newspaper.
-In recent years he has reported and commented extensively on the Arab uprisings and their aftermath in Syria, Libya and Egypt, along with frequent visits to Iran, the Gulf and across the MENA region.
-He earned an MA in history and social and political science from the University of Cambridge and a PhD in government from LSE.
+Dr Ian Black (1953-2023) was a Middle East editor, diplomatic editor and European editor for the Guardian newspaper.
+He reported and commented extensively on the Arab uprisings and their aftermath in Syria, Libya and Egypt, and paid frequent visits to Iran, the Gulf and across the MENA region.
+He earned an MA in History and Social and Political Science from the University of Cambridge and held a PhD in government from LSE.

 During his accomplished career, Ian wrote for the Economist, the Washington Post and many other publications, and was a regular commentator on TV and radio on Middle Eastern and international affairs.
 He wrote the introduction to The Arab Spring (Guardian Books, 2012); Israel’s Secret Wars (Grove Press, 1991), Zionism and the Arabs, 1936–1939 (Taylor & Francis, 1986, 2015); and contributed to the Encyclopaedia of the Modern Middle East and North Africa (Macmillan Library Reference, 2004).